 In larger companies and organizations, separate label worlds per team, department or business unit can be kept dependent or completely independent of each other and also a client system can be mapped.

 Working with project folders

 In Octaved Flow, projects can be organized into project folders.
-The topmost folder is the company or organization and named as you specified when you activated the Octaved Flow demo.
+The top folder here is the company or organization and named as you specified when you set up Flow at the beginning.
 For example "My company GmbH".